the-jame/shaqbot/README.md

 Simple, spaghetti code bot made for my Discord server.
 Powered by DeepSeek & OpenAI (GPT-5 Nano).

 ## Features
+- **Daily Posts**: Automatically posts a "Meme of the Day" (or Friday video) on startup/daily restart, followed 10 seconds later by a daily Onion radio news clip from `radionews/`.
+Also announces birthdays configured in `main.js`.
-- **LLM Integration**: Logic for OpenAI (GPT-5 Nano) and DeepSeek (deepseek-chat).
+- **LLM Integration**: AI chat completions powered by OpenAI (`gpt-5.4-nano`) and DeepSeek (`deepseek-v4-flash`).
-- **Dynamic Memory**: Users can add or remove items from the bot's internal lists (Subjects, Reasons, Locations, etc.) directly via Discord.
+- **Dynamic Memory**: Users can add, remove, or view items in the bot's internal dictionary lists (People, Reasons, Locations, Times, Sizes, etc.) directly via Discord.
-- **Image Database**: Upload images and save them as new commands on the fly.
+- **Image Database**: Upload images and save them as new summonable commands on the fly.
 - **Reaction AI**: Trigger AI translation, story completion, or "evil" responses by reacting to messages with specific emojis.
+- **Auto Link Fixer**: Automatically converts Twitter/X links to `vxtwitter.com` and Bluesky links to `fxbsky.app` for Discord embeds.
-- **Media Engine**: A massive library of triggered images, videos, and randomized meme selection.
+- **Media Engine**: A massive library of triggered images, videos, audio clips, and randomized meme/news selection.

 ---